Which is the best Self-Inflating Mat? Which is the most comfortable camping mat? We compare our Thermarest, Vango, and Outwell SIMs to find out.

 I'll start with this question, even though it is very subjective.

-Now all three mats that we have a different thickness, and so it’s not a fair comparison between them.
+All three mats have different thicknesses, so it's not a fair comparison.

 We have the 10cm MondoKing 3D, the 15 cm Shangri La Grande from Vango, and the 7.5 cm Dreamboat from Outwell.